lluppesms/azdo.cicd.course/Labs/lab3/lab3.md

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

-## 3.2 Reusing Templates in Different Stages
+## Exercise 3.2: Reusing Templates in Different Stages

 In the next task we are now going to build a slightly more advanced pipeline with multiple stages using the same template.